* Hurricane Irma downgraded, U.S. refiners restart

 * U.S. crude stocks set to rise -poll

-* Supply cut deal seen helping market rebalance -OPEC (Updates prices)
+* Supply cut deal seen helping market rebalance -OPEC (Updates throughout, changes dateline previous SEOUL)

-HURRICANES The market is also awaiting U.S. inventories data in the wake of the storms.
-The American Petroleum Institute (API) will release its stocks data on Tuesday while the U.S. Department of Energy's Energy Information Administration (EIA) will release its figures on Wednesday.
+Investors were also watching closely for the storms' impact on inventories.
+Data from industry group the American Petroleum Institute (API) was due later on Tuesday while the U.S. Department of Energy's Energy Information Administration (EIA) will release its figures on Wednesday.

 A poll of six analysts taken ahead of inventory reports forecast that crude stocks likely rose by 2.3 million barrels in the week ended Sept.
 8. The poll also forecast that refined product stockpiles probably declined.

 Amid persistent glut concerns, Saudi Arabian Energy Minister Khalid al-Falih had talks with his Venezuelan and Kazakh counterparts about the possibility of extending supply cuts beyond March 2018.

 "Reports of an extension of the current production cut agreement continued to swirl around the market," ANZ bank said in a note.

 The Organization of the Petroleum Exporting Countries (OPEC), of which Saudi Arabia is the de facto leader, and other producers including Russia, have agreed to curb their output by around 1.8 million barrels per day until next March.

 OPEC's Secretary-General Mohammad Barkindo said on Monday the supply cut deal was expected to help the global oil market rebalance and strong demand could further reduce oil inventories.
 (Additional reporting by Jane Chung in Seoul; Editing by Susan Fenton)